 Ángela graduated with a Master of Science in Social Work from the University of Texas at Austin.
 She has experience in engaging with older adults, queer and trans youth, and BIPOC youth in school and medical settings as a social worker.

-Angela is especially passionate about working with youth to provide culturally relevant care and mental health services.
-In her engagement with youth at the Indigenous Cultures Institute, Ángela provides lessons on food justice, the cultural and historical relevance of ancestral foods, and how access to traditional food ways and land can improve our wellbeing and mental health.
-In her free time, Ángela enjoys danza Mexica with loved ones from Mitotiliztli YaoYollohtli and Ollinyolotl, spending time with the Sacred Springs, and learning about her mixed Indigenous roots as a descendant of the Dolores de las Minas community.
+Ángela works with youth to provide culturally relevant care and mental health services.
+In her engagement with youth at the Indigenous Cultures Institute, Ángela provides lessons on food justice, the cultural and historical relevance of ancestral foods, and how access to traditional food ways and land can improve our wellbeing and mental health. Ángela is involved with danza Mexica and is learning about her mixed Indigenous roots as a descendant of the Dolores de las Minas community.